NNPDF/nnpdf/doc/validphys2/guide.md

 The following resources are read from the configuration:

-    dataset(dict): Dataset specification from the theory and CommonData.
-Use the cuts from the fit, if provided.
+    dataset_input: The mapping that corresponds to the dataset specifications in the fit files
+  [Used by commondata]

     theoryid: A number corresponding to the database theory ID where the corresponding theory folder is installed in te data directory.
   Either just an id (str or int), or a mapping with 'id' and 'label'.
-  [Used by dataset]
+  [Used by cuts]

-    use_cuts(bool): Whether to use the filtered points in the fit, or the whole data in the dataset.
+    use_cuts(bool or str): Whether to filter the points based on the cuts applied in the fit, or the whole data in the dataset.
+The possible options are:

+  - internal: Calculate the cuts based on the existing rules.
+This is the default.

+  - fromfit: Read the cuts stored in the fit.

+  - nocuts: Use the whole dataset.
-  [Used by dataset]
+  [Used by cuts]

     fit: A fit in the results folder, containing at least a valid filter result.
 Either just an id (str), or a mapping with 'id' and 'label'.
+  [Used by commondata]

+    use_fitcommondata(bool): Use the commondata files in the fit instead of those in the data directory.
-  [Used by dataset]
+  [Used by commondata]

     pdfs(list): A list of pdf objects.
   [Used by one_or_more_results]